 - Is the wording in your title unique and not duplicated in another listing or on another site?

-3. Write a detailed description
+3. Write a thorough and detailed description

 - Have you described the item as accurately and fully as possible?